Rough Carpenter Job Description Example

 Rough carpenters are responsible for the construction, repair, and maintenance of wooden structures.

-Their job description entails building rough wooden frames for structures such as scaffolds, tunnels, temporary frame shelters, and billboard signs.
+The rough carpenter job description entails building rough wooden frames for structures such as scaffolds, tunnels, temporary frame shelters, and billboard signs.

 Rough carpenters as their title implies specialize in the unrefined construction of wooden structures, this is in contrast to trim carpenters who are more given to fine details.